visvar/rhythm-vis/README.md

 [data/raw/](data/raw/)

-TODO:
-- allow to record metronome click, data then is audio, midi, metronome clicks
+- [x] record metronome click, data then is audio, midi, metronome clicks
+- [x] split audio at silence to allow recording multiple takes at once
+- [ ] split MIDI at silence for MIDI-only instruments

 ### Preprocessing

 [data/prep/](data/prep/)

-TODO:
-- align audio to MIDI, same tempo so only time-shift
+- [ ] align audio to MIDI, same tempo so only time-shift -
--